 What we have accomplished with ALP

-Fundza received the books to fill 15 libraries 2010, 18 more in 2011, and 30 more in 2012!
+Each year we have increased the number of libraries!
 We conduct one-day library management skills training workshops for two teacher-librarians from each school.

 In November 2011, Swaziland was privileged to host the 3rd ALP African Partners Summit in our capital, Mbabane.
 We welcomed 38 delegates from six nations and our schools were very proud to show their libraries off.
 On the last day of the Summit, 90 of our teacher-librarians came to Mbabane for workshops run by the ALP partners from other African countries.
 They learned so much!
 We had a parade and celebration with dancing, singing and speeches to acknowledge the great strides we are making in Swaziland with the help of the African Library Project.

 I see Swazis becoming a less talking nation and more of a reading nation, good at analytical and critical thinking so that they can make sound decisions to prosper the nation.
 I pray for every Swazi to be empowered with knowledge so that they can make informed choices.
 People are dying for lack of knowledge.